 In the Mpala Tano series, New York is under a Maori Spell by Cabaret Voltaire that takes us on a voyage to the other side of the puddle.

 From “Looking for Lincoln Tunnel” to the “New York Golden Museums”.

-One series takes us to signs to the Lincoln Tunnel.
-The other, to New York museums and institutional buildings.
+One series takes us to signs pointing to the Lincoln Tunnel.
+The other, to New York museums and cultural landmarks.
 They are reflected in puddles of water, and then flipped to turn them back into an appearance of reality.

 I did not find the Lincoln Tunnel.
 Finding its signs was enough.
 I just stayed in Manhattan, and turned my attention to its golden museums.
 I framed them in gold.
 The gilt of this last series reveals a certain unease:

 Gilded frames are made with raw pine from recycled timber.